mpawlowski/RoR2Compass/Readme.md

 # RoR2Compass

-In game compass mod for Risk of Rain 2.
+In game compass for Risk of Rain 2.
 Supports config using `Bepinex Configuration Manager`.